junxit/us-congress-bills-115/bill.md

   - **(2)** a description of the method by which the Secretary will—
     - **(A)** ensure that all patient care areas of each Department medical facility are inspected as required; and
     - **(B)** expand the list of items that facility staff inspect for compliance to align with the women’s health handbook of the Veterans Health Administration.
+- **(c)** *Sunset* The requirement to submit a report under this section shall terminate on the date that is 7 years after the date of the enactment of this Act.
-- **(c)** *Environment of care standards for women veterans* In this section, the term “environment of care standards for women veterans” has the meaning given that term in Veterans Health Administration Directive 1330.01(1).
+- **(d)** *Environment of care standards for women veterans* In this section, the term “environment of care standards for women veterans” has the meaning given that term in Veterans Health Administration Directive 1330.01(1).